timbrist/leetcode-practice/README.md

 Of course the mathematical notation is not as accurate as science but with time, they will become precise and strong.

 It also provides a way to decrease the cognitive load of reading in different programming language.

+train your brain to break a problem down into much smaller and simpler steps